Select

 #### Interpret and Integrate

 The image itself carries the healing power so there’s no need to rush to interpretation.
-But do reflect and try to interpret the images and interactions so that you can integrate the experiences you’ve had into your conscious understanding of yourself.
+But there's a lot of value in reflection so that you can integrate the experiences you’ve had into your conscious understanding of yourself.
 Jung referred to this as the ethical imperative.